GrSoul/AutomationScripts/README.md

 HTML post creator for any website

 Add your post page code after the 'DOCTYPE' section for your website.
 Mind the tags for page title, paragrapf etc.

+# ChatGPT_on_CMD.py
+Speak to ChatGPT from the comfort of your CMD.

+---